bhusserl-davis/ECS171-Group1-Project/README.md

     return weight_matrix

 ```
+### 4. TFIDF
+- TFIDF is mean how important this word is in the text, so it will convert each word into a value

 # Results
 We would see that the description yielded a 95.7% accuracy while the company profile yielded a 93.5%